 effect: "NoSchedule"

 When this pod is deployed, such as using kubectl apply -f gpu-toleration.yaml, Kubernetes can successfully schedule the pod on the nodes with the taint applied.
-This logical isolation lets you control access to resources within a cluster.
+This logical isolation ensures that you can control access to resources within a cluster.

 When you apply taints, work with your application developers and owners to allow them to define the required tolerations in their deployments.